Pometry/Raphtory/docs/source/Deployment/pulsarlocal.md

 To support distribution, Raphtory has been rebuilt to utilize [Akka](https://akka.io) for control messages and [Apache Pulsar](https://pulsar.apache.org) as its broker to support communication between components.
 Using Pulsar means that all data sent within Raphtory is fully backed up and communication can easily scale to millions of messages a second.

 This does, however, mean we need to be able to connect to a Pulsar cluster when running Raphtory in this fashion.
 Fortunately, Pulsar comes with a standalone mode which packages everything together to be run once installed.
 Pulsar can be installed in a variety of ways, which can be seen below.

-We have also create a hand Pulsar script which will automatically manage this for you, if you prefer.
+We have also created a handy Pulsar script which will automatically manage this for you, if you prefer.
 The details for this can be found at the bottom of the page.

 ## Installing Apache Pulsar